 Since these ribs are typically served without sauce, the flavor of the dry rub is the star.
-This authentic Memphis rub recipe enhances the flavor of the pork without being too spicy.
+This great tasting rub enhances the flavor of the pork without being too spicy.

 only salt in this rub is the tiny amount that's in the celery salt.